dmassimi/monitoring/README.md

 **Configurations and files**

-- License file to start BW6 applciation (if version >=6.12).
+- License file to start BW6 application (if version >=6.12).
 In this repository is mounted from local folder (volume in app-service of docker-compose)
 ```yaml
 volumes:
       - C:/Users/dmassimi/containers/resources/addons/license:/data/license:ro